dgudim2/obsidian_vault/uni/Cryptography/essay.md

 - **Using Stronger Hash Functions**: Employing hash functions with larger output sizes, such as SHA-256, SHA-384, SHA-512, or SHA-3, significantly increases the computational cost of finding collisions.
 - **Salting Passwords**: Adding a random "salt" to passwords before hashing them makes it much harder for attackers to use precomputed tables of hashes (rainbow tables) to crack passwords.
-- HMAC (Hash-based Message Authentication Code): HMAC uses a secret key along with a hash function to generate a message authentication code, providing both data integrity and authentication.
+- **HMAC** (Hash-based Message Authentication Code): HMAC uses a secret key along with a hash function to generate a message authentication code, providing both data integrity and authentication.
-- Code Signing Certificates: Using code signing certificates from trusted Certificate Authorities (CAs) helps to ensure the integrity and authenticity of software.
+- **Code Signing Certificates**: Using code signing certificates from trusted Certificate Authorities (CAs) helps to ensure the integrity and authenticity of software.

 ### 3.3 Real-World Examples of Collision Exploits